Antique Radio Classified F.A.Q.

 Yes.
 The post office does not provide this service.
 In fact, the post office notifies us only after the forwarding time has expired.
 It is possible that your copy of A.R.C. will be returned to us by the post office as undeliverable and marked TEMPORARILY AWAY.
 If this happens, since the post office will continue returning your magazines to us each month, we will suspend your subscription until you inform us when you will return to the address we have for you.
 If you inform us of your temporary address, we will be happy to send your issues there.
 Obviously, we will need to be notified again just before you return back to your permanent address.

 Antique Radio Classified is not mailed the same dates of the month or the same days of the week each month.

-The online version of the magazine is posted online about 1 week after the print edition is mail.
+The online version of the magazine is posted online approximately when the print edition is mailed.

 9. Can I find Antique Radio Classified on the newstand?

 Sorry, A.R.C. is subscription only.
 Contact us to receive one free sample issue.

 - How do I place an order?

 - I live outside of the U.S., how can I pay?